De Havilland Canada Dash 8: Major landing gear accidents

+Accidents in 2007

 In September 2007, two separate accidents of similar landing gear failures occurred within four days of each other on Scandinavian Airlines (SAS) Dash 8-Q400 aircraft.
 A third accident occurred in October 2007, leading to the withdrawal of the type from the airline's fleet.

 On September 9, 2007, the crew of SAS Flight 1209, en route from Copenhagen to Aalborg, reported problems with the locking mechanism of the right side landing gear, and Aalborg Airport was prepared for an emergency landing.
-Shortly after touchdown the right main gear collapsed and the airliner skidded off the runway while fragments of the right propeller shot against the cabin and the right engine caught fire.
+Shortly after touchdown, the right main gear collapsed and the airliner skidded off the runway while fragments of the right propeller shot against the cabin, and the right engine caught fire.
 Of 69 passengers and four crew on board, 11 were sent to hospital, five with minor injuries.
 The accident was filmed by a local news channel (TV2-Nord) and broadcast live on national television.

-Three days later, on September 12, Scandinavian Airlines Flight 2748 from Copenhagen to Palanga had a similar problem with the landing gear, forcing the aircraft to land in Vilnius international airport (Lithuania).
+Three days later, on September 12, 2007, Scandinavian Airlines Flight 2748 from Copenhagen to Palanga had a similar problem with the landing gear, forcing the aircraft to land in Vilnius International Airport (Lithuania).
 No passengers or crew were injured.
 Immediately after this accident SAS grounded all 33 Q400 airliners in its fleet and, a few hours later, Bombardier recommended that all Q400s with more than 10,000 flights be grounded until further notice.
 This affected about 60 aircraft, out of 140 Q400s then in service.

 On October 27, 2007, Scandinavian Airlines Flight 2867 en route from Bergen to Copenhagen had severe problems with the landing gear during landing in Kastrup Airport.
 The right wing gear did not deploy properly (or partially), and the aircraft skidded off the runway in a controlled emergency landing.
-The Q400 was carrying 38 passengers, two infants and four crew members on board.
+The Q400 was carrying 38 passengers, two infants, and four crew members on board.
 No injuries were reported.
 The next day, SAS permanently removed its entire Dash 8 Q400 fleet from service.
 In a press release on October 28, 2007, the company's president said: "Confidence in the Q400 has diminished considerably and our customers are becoming increasingly doubtful about flying in this type of aircraft.
 Accordingly, with the Board of Directors' approval, I have decided to immediately remove Dash 8 Q400 aircraft from service."
 The preliminary Danish investigation determined the latest Q400 incident was unrelated to the airline's earlier corrosion problems, in this particular case caused by a misplaced O-ring found blocking the orifice in the restrictor valve.